xandroxygen/ddb-simple-migrate/README.md

 * `mode` either "batch" or "stream" (default). "stream" calls "cb" for each item in the table, while "batch" calls "batchCb" for each scan batch, and expects that "batchWrite" is explicitly called.
+* `dynamoOptions` options that are passed to the dynamo client, consists of:
+  * `region` the AWS region. defaults to 'us-east-1'
-* `dynamoEndpoint` endpoint for dynamo tables. if not provided, defaults to the AWS default endpoint for "region"
+  * `endpoint` for dynamo tables. if not provided, defaults to the AWS default endpoint for "region"
+  * `accessKeyId` the AWS access key id, part of AWS credentials
+  * `secretAccessKey` the AWS secret access key, part of AWS credentials
 * `customCounts` only valid in "batch" mode. initializes each string provided in "counts", for keeping track of different values.
 Prints them at the end.
 * `saveDlq` defaults to true. saves dlq to a json file in the current directory,